 When developing your security risk management plan, there are several different risks to keep in mind, including cyber, physical, and safety.

-When it comes to cyber risks within your dispensary, you want to ensure that your employees are up to date on any fake vendor phishing scams out there.
-Phishing scams may include things such as executive impersonation that takes place to gain access to their secure accounts.
+When it comes to cyber risks within your dispensary, you want to ensure that your employees are up to date on vendor phishing scams.
+Phishing scams may include things such as executive impersonation hoping to gain access to their secure accounts.

-The cannabis industry has been targeted by many phishing scams because often, its infrastructure isn’t as built out as other businesses.
-In gaining this knowledge, it’s essential that you develop your risk mitigation for these cyber risks In the beginning and, if not, before your 420 sales this year.
+The cannabis industry has been targeted by many phishing scams because often its infrastructure isn’t as robust as other businesses.
+It’s essential that you develop your risk mitigation for these cyber risks in the beginning and, if not, before your 420 sales this year.

 Often, break-ins into storefronts and the theft of physical inventory, also known as smash-and-grabs, are serious risks all dispensary owners must consider.